terilenard/dias-hackathon-testbed1/docs/source/iothub.rst

 0. Bosch IoT Hub Setup
 ======================

-The `Bosch IoT Hub <https://bosch-iot-suite.com/service/bosch-iot-device-management/>`_ cloud service is used to receive MQTT data published by the mqtt client from the In-Vehicle clients, that must be processed by cloud services.
-This steps described in this documentation are necesary to configure both, some In-Vehicle services (e.g., log publisher, cloudfeeder) and cloud ones (e.g., Hono consumers).
-The document shows you how to and where to create a account, how to access the Bosch IoT Hub Management API, and how to create virtual devices so services can connect successfully to the hub.
+The `Bosch IoT Hub <https://bosch-iot-suite.com/service/bosch-iot-device-management/>`_ cloud service is used to receive MQTT data published by the mqtt clients from the In-Vehicle machine, that must be processed by cloud services.
+This steps is necesary to configure both, some In-Vehicle services (e.g., log publisher, cloudfeeder) and cloud ones (e.g., Hono consumers).
+The document shows how to and where to create a account, how to access the Bosch IoT Hub Management API, and how to create virtual devices so services can connect successfully to the hub.

 0.1 Account Creations
 ---------------------